neuqs90/neuqs90/README.md

 ###

 <h3 align="left">👋 Hey there!
-I'm NEUQS ,  a passionate student diving into the world of Python development.
-With a solid grasp of Python fundamentals and a budding understanding of Java,I'm on a journey of continuous learning and growth.
-Let's collaborate and code something amazing together!</h3>
+I'm NEUQS ,  a passionate student diving into the world of Python development.<br> With a solid grasp of Python fundamentals and a budding understanding of Java,<br>I'm on a journey of continuous learning and growth.<br> Let's collaborate and code something amazing together!</h3>